kubernetes-sigs/kwok/site/content/en/docs/user/all-in-one-image.md

 {{< hint "info" >}}

-This document walks you through how to create a cluster with all-in-one image.
+This document walks through the steps to create a cluster with the all-in-one image.

 {{< /hint >}}